robertwschuster/robertwschuster.github.io/_publications/2022-10-05-foot_shape_function_model.md

 venue: 'bioRxiv'
 paperurl: 'https://doi.org/10.1101/2022.10.02.510569'
 citation:
-authors: <b>Schuster, Robert W.</b>, Cresswell, Andrew G., & Kelly, Luke A.
+authors: <b>Robert W. Schuster</b>, Andrew G. Cresswell, & Luke A. Kelly
 ---
 ## Citation
 **Schuster, R. W.**, Cresswell, A. G., & Kelly, L. A. (2022).
 Foot form and function: Variable and versatile, yet sufficiently related to predict one from the other. *bioRxiv*.
 2022-10.